carlobortolan/b1o.co/crawler/README.md

 # Crawler

-_"definitely necessary to bring out emacs and modify that perl script"_

 ## What's this?

 This Perl script is a simple "polite" web crawler designed to traverse and gather data from a specified starting webpage.